| Frequently Asked Questions

 5. "I enjoy plinking with my collection of old military and hunting rifles.
 Can I do this at the range?"

 Yes.
-Shooting is allowed only at paper targets and only those targets set in range-provided frames.
+Shooting is allowed but only at paper targets and only those targets set in range-provided frames.
 The club does not allow tracer ammunition, frangible targets, or targets placed in non-designated areas.
 Keep in mind that many summer weekends have scheduled matches and many shooters practice during weekdays, especially in the afternoons.

 6. "I enjoy shooting my hunting/varmint rifle at long ranges.
 Can I do this at the range?"